 If you have more time and energy, you can also visit Strunjan.
 This is a nature park that is located just outside of Piran.
 You can walk here from town (it’s about a 2.5 mile walk) or drive here.
 This is a nice spot to go to the beach and walk along the coastline.

 Get more information on Piran, including recommendations on where to stay, in our article Best Things to do in Piran.

 Once you are finished sightseeing in Piran, you can drive back to Ljubljana or Croatia, or wherever your day started.

 If you are not in a rush to say goodbye to Piran, consider staying in town for dinner.
 You can visit one of the restaurants we mentioned for lunch.
-Casa Nostromo Restaurant and Lounge Bar also makes a great dinner spot.
+Restaurant Neptune also makes a great dinner spot.

 End the day with sunset views of Piran.
 Good spots are from the medieval walls (the walls close at dusk), from the harbor, or from the small beaches that surround the town.

 Are you planning a trip to Piran and Koper?
 If you have any questions or if you would like to share your experience, comment below.

 More Information for Your Trip to Slovenia and Croatia: